The sustainable sneakers brand that plants two trees for you.

 When we started Wado we only had one goal in mind: to make you effortlessly shift your lifestyle towards a more sustainable one.
 To help make that change, we offer you fashion products that you don’t pay more for… and what’s more important, that you don’t have to compromise on design.

-This first collection is inspired by the 80’s fashion: a retro shape, and colors that are aligned with our perception of nature, using the off white color as the basis.
+This first collection is inspired by the 80’s fashion: a retro shape and colors that are aligned with our perception of nature, using the off white colour as the basis.
 As a token to our reforestation activity we have added a detail of cork on the tongue, which will somehow appear in all our products.

 Modelo ’89 – Green

 Modelo ’89 – Off White

 Most agents of the shoe industry produce in Asia which is often linked with a not realiable quality.